 The poet takes us on one of the early morning city walks she goes on to find inspiration.

 Poet Laureate Carol Ann Duffy reads a selection of her poems.

-The author talks about his loathing for Oxford University and admiration of Mrs Thatcher.
+Professor Norman Stone on loathing Oxford University and admiration of Thatcher.

 Rankin talks to John Wilson about a poem by Thomas Hardy.

 Photographer Rankin talks to John Wilson about his latest exhibition